 Practice also provides important opportunities to grow self-efficacy — a child’s/teen’s sense that they can do a task successfully.
 This leads to confidence.
 It will also help them understand that mistakes and failures are part of learning.

 - Use “I’d love for you to…” statements.
 When a child/teen learns a new ability, they are eager to make it their own and add their own flavor!
 Give them that chance.
 Say: “I’d love for you to make breakfast that has your own flair.”
-This can be used when you are in the routine and need to move on a next step.

 Don’t move on or nag.
-Children/teens often need more time to perform tasks that challenge them even if we believe they are simple and don’t require much time.
+Children/teens often need more time to perform tasks that challenge them even if you believe they are simple and don’t require much time.
 Be sure to wait long enough for your child/teen to show you they are competent.
 Your waiting could make all the difference in whether they are able to do what you need them to do.

 Step 4.
 Support Your Child’s/Teen’s Development and Success